 Whether you’re planning a South African safari or a trek up Tanzania’s Kilimanjaro, bringing the right gear is imperative.
 Not doing so can make or break your holiday, especially if you are exploring a remote area.
 If you’re doing a five-star safari experience in Kenya or Botswana, for instance, most of what you’ll need will be for vanity rather than survival purposes.
 But if you are planning a road trip through Namibia (which is safe and doable), you’ll want to make sure you come prepared with everything from a solid sleeping bag to a water sterilization pen.
 Here’s the African safari gear you’ll need for a successful trip.

 We hope you love the African safari gear we recommend.
-Just so you know, Matador may collect a small commission from the links on this page if you make a purchase.
+Just so you know, Matador may collect a small commission from the links on this page if you decide to book a stay.
 Listed prices are accurate as of the time of publication.

 Luggage